 If you have any dinosaur fans at home, you know that they can’t seem to stop stomping around or sharing their latest dinosaur fact.
 Did you know that chickens are descendants from dinosaurs?
 Or that dinosaur fossils have been found on all seven continents?

 Let’s just say dinosaurs aren’t going out of style anytime soon.
 As dinosaurs continue to rule the world, there are some Chicagoland attractions to get your dino fix like The Field Museum and Bess Bower Dunn Museum.
-But do you want to go on the ultimate dinosaur hunt?
-Check out these dino-mite Midwest spots your whole family will love.

 - Address: Brookfield Zoo, 8400 W. 31st St., Brookfield